isomerpages/pa-corp/_our-programmes/Youth.md

 <img style="height:200px;width:250px" align="left" src="/images/Programmes/Youth/CLP.jpg"><br><br><br><br><br>

-The Community Leadership Programme (CLP) is developed to expose students to grassroots work and a diverse range of volunteer activities.
+The Community Leadership Programme (CLP) is developed to introduce students from Institutes of Higher Learning (IHL) to community work and a diverse range of volunteer activities

-Students will be attached to the Youth Executive Committees (YECs) and mentored by experienced YEC leaders.
-Students will be challenged to step out of their comfort zones through a journey of experiential learning, community projects, leadership workshops, house-to-house visits, dialogue sessions and participation in national campaigns – PAYM Loves Red and YOUths Care @ PAYM.
+Students will be attached to the Youth Networks (YN) and mentored by experienced YN leaders.
+Students will embark on a journey of experiential learning, community projects, leadership workshops, house-to-house visits, dialogue sessions and participation in national campaigns – PAYM Loves Red and Community YOUthCare Festival.

 Through CLP, the students will not only hone their leadership skills but also cultivate a sense of appreciation on the importance of bridging diverse communities.